ASHRAE chooses India as host for 2017 Developing Economies Conference

 The conference is co-organized by ASHRAE, the ASHRAE India Chapter and ISHRAE.

-Topics: Architectural Firms, Building Owners and Managers, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, Healthy & Comfortable Buildings, HVAC - Heating & Cooling & Ventilation, Sustainable Communities, Technology, Urban Planning and Design, Ventilation
+Topics: Architectural Firms, Building Owners and Managers, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, Healthy & Comfortable Buildings, HVAC - Heating, Cooling, and Ventilation, Sustainable Communities, Technology, Urban Planning and Design, Ventilation